Inmate stuck on US death row despite death penalty overturned - ExBulletin

 Judge Terry Means also chastised his Indiana counterpart, Judge William Lawrence, for overturning Webster’s death sentence, saying Lawrence dismissed jurors’ findings, including that most of Webster’s claims of intellectual disability Webster had been rejected.

-This judgment is final, the government said of the Means decision, adding that the department’s position was that Mr Webster did not currently face a valid death sentence.
+This judgment is final, the government said of Means’ decision, adding that the department’s position “is that Mr. Webster does not currently face a valid death sentence.

 The responsibility for getting Webster off death row rests entirely with the Justice Department, Foster said.